Virginia Insurance Adjuster Licensing

 Virginia does not license insurance adjusters.
 For Virginia residents wanting to become a licensed independent adjuster, a nonresident Designated Home State (DHS) License can be obtained from Texas.
 We have the courses you need to fulfill your licensing requirements.

-What Should I Do To Become A Virginia Insurance Adjuster?
+Q. What Should I Do To Become a New Jersey Insurance Adjuster?

 - State Fee: $50